 and Phi' to Green-Kubo simulations at room température

-Once we demonstrated with the LJ system that Phi and Phi’ disagree in both predicted lifetimes and thermal conductivity, we did not seek to compare the results for SW silicon to Green-Kubo or any other method.
-We actually commented in the article about this:
+Once we demonstrated with the LJ system that Phi and Phi’ disagree in both predicted lifetimes and thermal conductivity, we did not see the benefit of comparing the results for SW silicon to Green-Kubo or any other method.

-The SW system is stiffer (larger phonon group velocities, frequencies, and lifetimes)

-than LJ argon and is an additional test to determine if there is a systematic error in the

-predictions from Φ′.

-CNT: similarly, some Green-Kubo thermal conductivity of CNT are available
+8. CNT: similarly, some Green-Kubo thermal conductivity of CNT are available